renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Google/integrations-google-big-query.md

 ---
-title: Integrate Google BigQuery with Langflow
+title: Integrate Google BigQuery with Aiexec
 slug: /integrations-google-big-query
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Langflow integrates with [Google BigQuery](https://cloud.google.com/bigquery) through the BigQuery component, allowing you to execute SQL queries and retrieve data from your BigQuery datasets.
+Aiexec integrates with [Google BigQuery](https://cloud.google.com/bigquery) through the BigQuery component, allowing you to execute SQL queries and retrieve data from your BigQuery datasets.

 ## Prerequisites